carbon-language/carbon-lang/llvm/docs/LLVMBuild.rst

    boolean_property_name = 1 (or 0)

 LLVMBuild files are expected to define a strict set of sections and properties.
-An typical component description file for a library component would look typically look like the following example:
+A typical component description file for a library component would look like the following example:

 .. code-block:: ini